SDR vs BDR: Build High-Performance Sales Teams in 2026

 CHAMP: Challenges, Authority, Money, Prioritization

 Lead with challenges.
 What problem are they trying to solve?
 Authority and money come later.
+This feels less transactional and builds stronger initial rapport.

 MEDDIC (lite version for SDRs/BDRs):

-- Metrics: What does success look like?
+• Metrics: What does success look like?
+What outcomes matter?

-- Economic buyer: Who signs the check?
+• Economic buyer: Who signs the check?
+(Understanding, not necessarily meeting)

-- Decision process: How do they evaluate?
+• Decision process: How do they typically approach buying decisions?

 SDRs should capture the basics.
 AEs dig deeper.
+The goal is spending 60% of conversation time understanding pain and 40% on framework elements.

 Qualification Differences by Role